ahmaddehnavi/learning/README.md

 - students can see available classes and join to it
 - professors can block or remove student
 - students can see their classmates
-- users can send message to other users
+- users can send message to each other
 - professors can create exercise and student upload exercise file
+- responsive design
 - ....

 #technology